ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 This performance view displays the number of logs sent by the replication Sender, sorted by the DML type.
 Whenever the number of replication logs specified for the REPLICATION_SENDER_LOG_COUNT_PERIOD property is sent, the data of this performance view is updated.

-For parallel replication in EAGER mode, only the information about the Parent Sender is displayed in this performance view; information about each Sender thread is displayed in the V$REPSENDER_SENT_LOG_COUNT_PARALLEL performance view
+For parallel replication in EAGER mode, only the information about the Parent Sender is displayed in this performance view; information about each Sender thread is displayed in the V$REPSENDER_SENT_LOG_COUNT_PARALLEL performance view.

 | Column name      | Type        | Description                                        |
 | ---------------- | ----------- | -------------------------------------------------- |